oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 ## State of Project Loom

 The Loom project started in 2017 and has undergone many changes and proposals.
-Virtual threads were initially called fibers, but later on, they were renamed to avoid confusion.
-Today with Java 19 getting closer to release, the project has delivered two features discussed above.
+Virtual threads were initially called fibers, but later on they were renamed to avoid confusion.
+Today with Java 19 getting closer to release, the project has delivered the two features discussed above.
 One as a preview and another as an incubator.
 Hence the path to stabilization of the features should be more precise.

 ## What does this mean to regular Java developers?

-When these features are production ready, it should not affect regular Java developers much, as most Java developers might be using libraries for most of the concurrency use cases.
+When these features are production ready, it should not affect generalist Java developers much, as these developers may be using libraries for concurrency use cases.
 But it can be a big deal in those rare scenarios where you are doing a lot of multi-threading without using libraries.
-Virtual threads could be a no-brainer replacement for all usecases where you are using thread pools today.
-It will increase performance and scalability in most cases based on the benchmarks out there.
-Structured concurrency can help simplify the multi-threading or parallel processing use cases and make it less fragile and more maintainable.
+Virtual threads could be a no-brainer replacement for all use cases where you use thread pools today.
+This will increase performance and scalability in most cases based on the benchmarks out there.
+Structured concurrency can help simplify the multi-threading or parallel processing use cases and make them less fragile and more maintainable.

 ## What does this mean to Java library developers?

 When these features are production ready, it will be a big deal for libraries and frameworks that use threads or parallelism.
 Library authors will see huge performance and scalability improvements while simplifying the codebase and making it more maintainable.
-Most Java projects using thread pools and platform threads will benefit from switching to Virtual threads.
-Some candidates are Java server software like Tomcat, Undertow, Netty, and Web frameworks like Spring and Micronaut.
+Most Java projects using thread pools and platform threads will benefit from switching to virtual threads.
+Candidates include Java server software like Tomcat, Undertow, and Netty; and web frameworks like Spring and Micronaut.
 I expect most Java web technologies to migrate to virtual threads from thread pools.
-Java Web technologies and trendy reactive programming libraries like RxJava and Akka could also use structured concurrency effectively.
+Java web technologies and trendy reactive programming libraries like RxJava and Akka could also use structured concurrency effectively.
 This doesn't mean that virtual threads will be the one solution for all; there will still be use cases and benefits for asynchronous and reactive programming.

 ## Learn more about Java, multi-threading, and Project Loom